PanDAWMS/panda-docs/docs/source/client/prun.rst

-You can specify the name of input data collection (e.g., input dataset name or container name) in ``--inDS``. *%IN* is a placeholder in ``--exec`` to be replaced with a comma-concatenated list of input data (e.g., filenames) when being executed on compute resources.
+You can specify the name of input data collection (e.g., input dataset name or container name) in ``--inDS``. *%IN* is a placeholder in ``--exec`` to be replaced with a comma-concatenated list of input data (e.g., filenames) when being executed on computing resources.

 It would be suboptimal to build runtime environment and run the application in each job, if the build step is time-consuming.
 It is possible to execute the build step only once in a build job and let many run jobs share the runtime.

-The following example compiles a ROOT C++ source file in build jobs on remote compute resources and starts many run jobs with input files once build jobs finished.
+The following example compiles a ROOT C++ source file in build jobs on remote computing resources and starts many run jobs with input files once build jobs finished.

 First, you need to prepare source files and Makefile locally.